SpatialReward: Bridging the Perception Gap in Online RL for Image Editing via Explicit Spatial Reasoning: MultiEditReward-Bench

 \subsection{Annotation Pipeline}

-To ensure reliability, we implement a rigorous pipeline (detailed in Appendix~\ref{sub:appendix_pipeline}) conducted exclusively by trained human experts.
+To ensure reliability, we implement a rigorous pipeline illustrated in Fig.~\ref{fig:merbench_pipeline} and detailed in Appendix~\ref{sub:appendix_pipeline}, conducted exclusively by trained human experts.
 Prior to annotation, experts undergo calibration to unify standards.
 The process follows a Hierarchical Ranking Protocol:

 (1) \textbf{Annotation}: For each sample, five annotators independently assess Semantic Consistency (SC) and Perceptual Quality (PQ) as auxiliary references before assigning a final Overall Quality tier (Good, Medium, Poor).
 Final labels are derived via majority voting with consensus discussion.